emanuelpina/emanuelpina.pt/content/posts/postgresql-installation-on-ubuntu.md

 ### Install PostgreSQL

-Ubuntu’s default repositories contain PostgreSQL packages, so we can install these using the `apt` packaging system.
+Ubuntu’s default repositories contain PostgreSQL packages, so you can install these using the `apt` packaging system.

 First, refresh the local package index:
 ```plain